Zirconium Alloy

 Oxidation of Zirconium Alloys

-The oxidation of zirconium alloys is one of the most studied processes in all of the nuclear industry.
+The oxidation of zirconium alloys is one of the most studied processes in the entire nuclear industry.
 While many of these reports are written to address the reaction of fuel and steam with zirconium alloys in the case of a nuclear accident, there are still a substantial number of reports dealing with the oxidation of zirconium alloys at moderate temperatures of about 800 K and below.

 The aggressive agent in this respect is primary circuit water, at a temperature of some 300° C. This oxidizes zirconium according to the reaction: